justinnhli/dotfiles/README.md

 indented by the same level, by one more level, or by arbitrarily fewer levels (down to one) than the previous line.
 An empty line is required between entries.

-For example:
+For example (tabs replaced by spaces due to technical constraints):

     1970-01-01, Thursday
         This is the first paragraph.
         This is the second paragraph.
             An indented third paragraph.
                 A further-intended fourth paragraph.
-		An unindented fifth paragraph.
+        An minimally indented fifth paragraph.

     1970-01-02, Friday
         The next entry.